 States’ rights, the right of secession, slavery, particularly the enforcement of runaway slave laws in the West and the North, etc., were all important causes of the Civil War.
 But if there was one paramount cause of the war, perhaps, it would have to be the high protective tariffs the North wanted to impose on the South, repeatedly, to protect and expand its manufacturing and industrial might in competition with Europe, particularly France and England.

-Almost forgotten is the fact that even under President Andrew Jackson, South Carolina raised the specter of possible civil war, again over the revenue tariff of 1832, which was opposed by the theories of Nullification and State Interposition of John C. Calhoun, political arguments leading to secession, derived from none other than Thomas Jefferson's and James Madison's Virginia and Kentucky Resolutions of 1798.
+Almost forgotten is the fact even under President Andrew Jackson (1829–1837), South Carolina raised the specter of possible civil war, again over the revenue tariff of 1832, which was subsequently opposed by the theories of Nullification and State Interposition of U.S. Senator from South Carolina, John C. Calhoun (1782 –1850), political arguments leading to secession, derived from none others than Thomas Jefferson's and James Madison's Virginia and Kentucky Resolutions of 1798.

 There could have been a civil war, without the theme of slavery, based on the unresolved issues of states’ rights, the right of secession, and the tariffs, if the North had continued to pass high protective tariffs to keep the agricultural South subservient to the industrial North.

 When California joined the Union as a "free state," tilting the balance of power in Congress, the fate of the country was sealed in favor of the North.
-John C. Calhoun on his deathbed warned the country of the political imbalance and the possibility of war; but within a few years those who took heed, the great champions of conciliation and the preservation of the Union — e.g., Henry Clay and Daniel Webster — had died, and their successor, Stephen Douglas, was in over his head.
-(Douglas himself, critically ill, died just before the Civil War in 1861.)
+John C. Calhoun on his deathbed succumbing to tuberculosis, warned the country of the political imbalance and the possibility of war; but within a few years those who took heed, the great champions of conciliation and the preservation of the Union — e.g., U.S. Senator from Kentucky, Henry Clay (1777-1852; "The Great Compromiser"), and U.S. Senator from Massachusetts, Daniel Webster (1782-1852) — had died, and their successor, U.S. Senator form Illinois, Stephen A. Douglas (1813-1861; "The Little Giant"), was in over his head.
+(Douglas himself, critically ill, died of typhoid fever just before the commencement of the Civil War in 1861.)

 Black slavery in the United States prior to 1865 has been discussed in the popular press, and even depicted in scholarly documentaries as if it was a unique event in the history of man.
 With the advent of Christianity and the wind of freedom heralded by the Age of the Enlightenment, slavery has rightfully been denounced as an evil institution.
 And yet, there was plenty of blame to go around.
 We know in plenty of details the sins of the Old South and the Confederate States of America, but also to come to terms with their own past, African-Americans must recognize the fact that native Africans sold their own people, their own brothers, into slavery.